FaidraA/Evolution_model_identification/README.md

-# Evolution_model_detection_in_real_and_synthetic_networks
-This repository contains files related to the diploma thesis "Evolution model detection in real and synthetic networks"
+# Evolution model detection in real and synthetic networks

+Repository contents:

+MetricsTest (notebook pertaining to the network metrics selection process) NetworkSelect (notebook that includes the dataset generation, the classifier selection process, and the classification of real-world networks)
+NetworkPartition (notebook containing the partitioning method selection, and its application on real-world networks)